 Communication is an essential aspect of human life, a tool for people to express their thoughts, emotions, and ideas.
 However, not all people communicate through spoken languages.
 The existence of sign languages in various parts of the world has allowed deaf or hard of hearing people to communicate effectively with the hearing community.

-But without seamless access to information and limited opportunities to participate in society, certain groups can be left behind.
-Therefore, it is vital for world leaders to use their collective efforts to foster, promote and recognize national sign languages as part of their countries' vibrant and diverse linguistic landscapes.
+However, certain groups can be left behind without seamless access to information and limited opportunities to participate in society.
+Therefore, world leaders must use their collective efforts to foster, promote, and recognize national sign languages as part of their countries' vibrant and diverse linguistic landscapes.

 Don’t let life without captions slow you down.